allanwupi/TTGO-Music-Player/README.md

 - Switch screen orientation between horizontal and vertical (trade-off: note length vs pitch)
 - User preferences: remembers screen orientation and previous menu selection

-### Short-Term Plans
+### Future Features
 - Completely rework song player into a non-blocking discrete-time simulation a la VHDL (in progress)
-- Support a greater number of tracks (4?) to play chords and such
 - Implement repeats in song data to stop copy-pasting the same sections and save memory

-### Long-Term Plans
-- Design or modify a text format for music notation, similar to ABC music notation
-- Program should be able to generate songs by parsing a string of the defined format
+- Write an auxiliary tool to convert MIDI files or ABC notation strings into note data code